Our current facility is located in a purpose built, state of the art facility in Portrane, North County Dublin.

-The clusters of forensic mental health care in our new facility will each have their own specific nuances.
+The clusters of forensic mental health care in our new facility each have their own specific nuances.
 These are as follows:

 - Intensive Care Rehabilitation Unit (ICRU)